eviltester/startUsingJavaJUnit/speedrun_install_java_checklist.md

 ## Install IntelliJ Community Edition on Mac

+You can install IntelliJ using Homebrew as well by typing:

+* `[ ]` `brew cask install intellij-idea-ce`

+Or you can install it like a normal Mac application using the instructions below.

 * `[ ]` install IntelliJ IDE Community Edition,
     * visit the web site https://www.jetbrains.com/idea/
     * download and install the Community Edition

-* `[ ]` load the 'startUsingJavaJUnit' project into IntelliJ and run the test from the IDE to ensure IntelliJ and JDK and Maven are all working together.
+* `[ ]` open the 'startUsingJavaJUnit' project in IntelliJ and run the test from the IDE to ensure IntelliJ and JDK and Maven are all working together.

 ---